IAKOBVS/jstring/README.md

 ## Features:

-- literal string and regex replacement (with backreferences): literal replaceall is O\(n\) and does zero memory allocation if the capacity of the string is larger than the length of the string plus the modified string.
+- literal string and regex replacement with backreferences: literal replaceall is O\(n\) and does zero memory allocation if the capacity of the string is larger than the length of the string plus the modified string.
 - compatible with other string libraries: string functions take a pointer to string, size,